altocodenl/cell/readme.md

 - There's another agent coding.
 Can you just run the tests for flow 1?
 The server is running.
 - Please add a way to remove a project.
 Add the endpoint for that, the frontend logic.
 Also modify the readme in vibey.md.
 Don't restart the server yet.

+Thinking that YOLO is correct: if you have guardrails in place (container, backups, limiting destructive calls to external resources), you just let the LLM do its thing and give it permission to fail.
+Like network packets, if one doesn't make it, you just retry.
+(Thanks Mario Zechner for letting me see this through pi!)

 ### 2026-02-13